hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/aws-adapter.html.md

 });
 ```

-The example DynamoDB resource results in CDKTF outputting the following `props`:
+The example DynamoDB resource results in CDKTF outputting the following `props`.

 ```js
 {